CyberFlameGO/svnpython/Doc/library/os.rst

       single: UNC paths; and os.makedirs()

    Recursive directory creation function.
 Like :func:`mkdir`, but makes all intermediate-level directories needed to contain the leaf directory.
 Throws an :exc:`error` exception if the leaf directory already exists or cannot be created.
-The default *mode* is ``0777`` (octal).
+The default *mode* is ``0o777`` (octal).
 On some systems, *mode* is ignored.
 Where it is used, the current umask value is first masked out.

    .. note::

       :func:`makedirs` will become confused if the path elements to create include :data:`os.pardir`.

-   .. versionadded:: 1.5.2

-   .. versionchanged:: 2.3
-      This function now handles UNC paths correctly.
+   This function handles UNC paths correctly.

 .. function:: pathconf(path, name)